 About 30% of families in Heritage are lone-parent families.
 And 44% of dwellings in our neighbourhood are characterized as “unaffordable,” meaning residents spend more than 30% of their household income on housing.
 Many people who are experiencing homelessness – who are likely not included in census data — stay at shelters located within our neighbourhood and/or spend much of their days here to access services such as meal programs or clothing banks.

-We are thankful to the City of Regina’s Community Investment Grants Program for their annual funding of this initiative.
-This year, we also received support from the Conexus Kindness Capital Fund and the Regina Public Interest Research Group.
+We are thankful to the City of Regina’s Community Investment Grants Program for their annual funding of this initiative. we also received support from the Conexus Kindness Capital Fund and the Regina Public Interest Research Group.